Hand Numbness but Not Sure Where the Problem Is?

 Our Approach at Yonsei Shinmyung

-- Precise Evaluation
+- Precise Assessment

-- Visible muscle atrophy in fingers
+- Visible muscle wasting in fingers

 - Frequently dropping objects

-- Difficulty buttoning or using chopsticks
+- Difficulty buttoning clothes or using chopsticks

 - Both hands and feet simultaneously numb and weak